 - Stiffness in the neck and along the spine

-The symptoms for paralytic polio are the same as nonparalytic and abortive polio.
-In addition, the following symptoms may happen:
+The symptoms for paralytic polio are like the other 2 types.
+Plus, these symptoms may happen:

 - Muscle weakness all over